 How Does Mortgage Interest Deduction Work?

 Mortgage interest paid on investment property loans, on the other hand, is deductible regardless of whether or not you itemize.
 When you have rental income and expenses, you must file Schedule E to document your income and expenses, which include mortgage interest.
-Once you've figured your net income from rental properties, the total goes on line 17 of IRS Form 1040.
+Once you've figured your net income from rental properties, the total goes on line 17 of the 2017 IRS Form 1040 and Schedule 1 for the new 2018 1040.
 Since the deduction is already included, you don't report the investment property mortgage interest separately.

 Effect on Taxes